esm7/obsidian-map-view/README.md

 There are multiple ways to add a geolocation to an existing note.

-1. Create a geolocation link in the format of `[](geo:)`, and if you start typing inside the link name (the brackets), Map View will initiate a location search.
+1. Create an inline geolocation link in the format of `[](geo:)`, and if you start typing inside the link name (the brackets), Map View will initiate a location search.
 If you confirm one of the options, it will fill-in the location's coordinates.
 See more on this in the ["In-Note Location Search"](#in-note-location-search--auto-complete) section below.

-To make this more streamlined, Map View adds to Obsidian a command named Insert Geolocation which you can map to a keyboard shortcut.
+To make this more streamlined, Map View adds to Obsidian a command named 'Add inline geolocation link' which you can map to a keyboard shortcut.

+2. Add a front matter geolocation by using the Obsidian command 'Add geolocation (front matter) to current note'.
+This opens the same dialog as "new geolocation note" which allows you to search for a location name or paste a [URL parsing rules](#url-parsing-rules).

-2. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL from that service, right-click in your note and select "Paste as Geolocation".
+3. If you have a location in some other mapping service that you wish to log, e.g. from Google Maps, you can copy the URL from that service, right-click in your note and select "Paste as Geolocation".
 The supported services are configurable, see [below](#url-parsing-rules) for more details.

 ### From the Map